Qinghai Lake: History

 After the 1949 Chinese revolution, refugees from the 1950s Anti-Rightist Movement settled in the area west of Qinghai Lake.
-After the Chinese economic reform in the 1980s, drawn by new business opportunities, migration to the area increased, causing ecological stresses.
+After the reform and opening up in the 1980s, drawn by new business opportunities, migration to the area increased, causing ecological stresses.
 Fresh grass production in Gangcha County north of the lake declined from a mean of 2057 kg/ha to 1271 kg/ha in 1987.
 In 2001, the State Forestry Administration of China launched the "Retire Cropland, Restore Grasslands" (退耕，还草) campaign and started confiscating Tibetan and Mongol pastoralists' guns to preserve the endangered Przewalski's gazelle.

 Prior to the 1960s, 108 freshwater rivers emptied into the lake.
 As of 2003, 85% of the river mouths have dried up, including the lake's largest tributary, the Buha River.
 In between 1959 and 1982, there had been an annual water level drop of 10 cm, which was reversed at a rate of 10 cm/year between 1983 and 1989, but has continued to drop since.
 The Chinese Academy of Sciences reported in 1998 the lake was again threatened with loss of surface area due to livestock over-grazing, land reclamations, and natural causes.
 Surface area decreased 11.7% in the period from 1908 to 2000.
 During that period, higher lake floor areas were exposed and numerous water bodies separated from the rest of the main lake.
 In the 1960s, the 48.9 km2 Gahai Lake (尕海, Gǎhǎi) appeared in the north; Shadao Lake (沙岛, Shādǎo), covering an area of 19.6 km2 to the northeast, followed in the 1980s, along with Haiyan Lake (海晏, Hǎiyàn) of 112.5 km2.
 Another 96.7 km2 daughter lake split off in 2004.
 In addition, the lake has now split into half a dozen more small lakes at the border.
 Qinghai Provincial Remote Sensing Center, attributed the separation of Qinghai Lake to shrinkage of the water surface as a result of a lowered water level and desertification in the region.
 The water surface has shrunk by 312 km2 over the last three decades.